everruler12/roam2github/README.md

 - The logs will list the files that have been renamed or overwritten.

 Unfortunate side-effect with markdown backups: files with duplicate names are overwritten (like [[test]] and [[Test]]).
 (This was also present in roam-to-git)

+## Separate backup save location and backup script actions

+It is possible now to run the script actions from a public repo, to not be limited by 2000 minutes/month, and save the backup to a private repo.
+Note that Secret names have changed with this update.
+(The guides at the top have been updated with the new Secret names and main.yml.
+The old version is still up, but will no longer be updated.)

 ## Support / Donations